Zehua-Chen/language-notes/cs/async-await/SynchronizationContext.md

 - If `SynchronizationContext.Current` is not null, then after `await`, the rest of the function would be run using `context.Post(...)`
-  - Set the current context using `SynchronizationContext.SetSynchronizationContext(context)`
+  - Set the current thread's context using `SynchronizationContext.SetSynchronizationContext(context)`
 - If the current context is null, the rest of the function would continue on whereever the `await` is run